crishoj/rdbms_sampler/README.md

     --adapter NAME
         ActiveRecord adapter to use

-    --database NAME
+    --databases NAMES
-        Name of database to sample
+        Comma-separated list of databases to sample

     --username USER
         Username for connection